pnp/sp-dev-solutions/.github/CONTRIBUTING.md

 ## Typos, Issues, Bugs and contributions
 Whenever you are submitting any changes to the SharePoint repositories, please follow these recommendations.

-* Always fork repository to your own account for applying modifications
+* Always fork repository to your own account and create a new branch with a unique name for applying modifications
 * Do not combine multiple changes to one pull request, please submit for example any samples and documentation updates using separate PRs
 * If you are submitting multiple sample solutions, please create specific PR for each of them
 * If you are submitting typo or documentation fix, you can combine modifications to single PR where suitable